 When You Don’t Sleep, Your Entire Body Suffers

 Your entire body needs sleep, so when you’re not getting it, your entire body suffers.
-When you have sleep apnea, you might think you’re sleeping enough, but you aren’t.
+You might think you’re sleeping enough when you have sleep apnea, but you aren’t.
 No matter how many hours you spend in bed, interruptions in your breathing wake you up and keep you from getting the uninterrupted sleep that lets you access the deeper stages of sleep you need.
 This can lead to serious health problems and may become deadly.

 If you have sleep apnea, it’s important to get diagnosed so you can start treatment.
-At SleepTest.com, we make it easy for people to get tested for sleep apnea, even if your doctor doesn’t take your symptoms seriously.
+SleepTest.com makes it easy for people to get tested for sleep apnea, even if their doctor doesn’t take the symptoms seriously.
 You can order an affordable sleep test yourself, or you can talk to your doctor about it.
-The best part is that you take the test in the comfort of your own bed.
-Please use our contact form to start the process today.
+The best part is that you take the at-home sleep apnea test in the comfort of your own bed.

 Early Warnings of Dangers to Come